ayodavidjohn/pig-game/README.md

 # pig-game
 A simple pig game built with HTML, CSS and JavaScript...by David John

-I built this simple JavaScript game from a tutorial i watched
+I built this simple JavaScript game from a tutorial i watched by Jonas Schmedtman